 Things To Grab

 Pat pork dry.
 Sprinkle and rub pork with chili lime rub.
-Add pork in batches to pressure cooker and sear until browned all over, about 2 minutes per side.
-Deglaze with beer and orange juice, scraping browned bits from bottom of pan.
+Sear pork in pressure cooker in batches until browned all over, about 2 minutes per side.
+Remove pork from pot; set aside.
+Deglaze pot with beer and orange juice, scraping browned bits from bottom of pot.
+Return pork to pot.
 Cover and cook on HIGH pressure for 30 minutes.
 Once pork has finished cooking, release the valve and allow steam to escape.
 Carefully remove lid.
 Transfer pork to a cutting board; cool slightly.
 Reserve cooking juices.

 Combine salsa, pineapple, remaining 1/4 cup red onion, cilantro, oregano, agave nectar, and lime juice in a medium bowl; set aside.